 “Who is Satyarthi,” asked a young woman who has lived in Kalkaji all her life.
-“And where are all these vans going?” she added, referring to the parade of outdoor broadcasting vans snaking their way through notorious Kalkaji traffic to Satyarthi’s modest office, where he has now worked for nearly two decades.“My father tried to keep a low profile because at times he personally goes and rescues children and does not want to be recognized”
+“And where are all these vans going?” she added, referring to the parade of outdoor broadcasting vans snaking their way through notorious Kalkaji traffic to Satyarthi’s modest office, where he has now worked for nearly two decades.

 The contrast between the two joint Nobel Peace Prize winners 2014 couldn’t be starker.
 Malala Yousafzai, a 17-year-old Muslim girl from Pakistan, became one of the most famous teenagers in the world after she was shot by two Taliban gunmen in 2012 for her campaign for the education of girls.
 Since then, she has been celebrated globally for her bravery and has emerged as a well-known ambassador of education for the girl child.

 On the other hand, most Indians would be hearing Satyarthi’s name today for the first time, even though he has been leading a relentless crusade against the exploitation of children through his organization Bachpan Bachao Andolan (Save the Childhood Movement) since the early 1980s.